heymcgovern/heymcgovern.github.io/_portfolio/lua-tool-knowledge-base.md

 category: Developer
 customer: Lockwood Publishing
 description: >
-  A one stop shop for everything you need to get started with an internal platform for creating content.
+  A one-stop shop for everything you need to get started with an internal platform for creating content.
 image:
   alt: Screenshot of sample "Get Started" page
   full: assets/img/scripted-platform-knowledge-base-page.png